Ryan Reynolds May Have Just Revealed A Joint Project With Hugh Jackman And Pierce Brosnan

 While Marvel Comics remains mute on a potential standalone film featuring Deadpool and Wolverine, fans are hopeful to see a crossover with Ryan Reynolds and Jackman in the near future.

-So naturally when Ryan Reynolds took to Instagram on Tuesday to share a snap of himself, Jackman, and Brosnan on one photo, the rumor mill again began churning.
+So naturally, when Ryan Reynolds took to Instagram on Tuesday to share a snap of himself, Jackman, and Brosnan on one photo, the rumor mill again began churning.
 In the caption to the mystical photo, Reynolds, who reprises his role of Wade Wilson in 2018’s Deadpool 2, wrote, “Wolvie.
 Bond.
 Wade.”

 A photo posted by Ryan Reynolds (@vancityreynolds) on